 Both of these moisturizing creams are made to soothe dry skin and lock in hydration — and they both do that perfectly.

 In our opinion, both of these body lotion products are a great choice, and you’ll likely enjoy using whichever one you choose!

 Cetaphil moisturizing cream

 This Cetaphil moisturizing cream is totally on point for dry skin and dehydrated skin.

-Uniquely, this cream is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long!
+Uniquely, this body lotion is made to moisturize for all 24-hours in a day to ensure that your skin is replenished all day long!

 Not to mention, this moisturizing cream is made to be used on body parts and it’s clinically proven to nourish dry skin in just a single day without making you feel oily!

 It’s important to note this Cetaphil moisturizer is hypoallergenic, non-comedogenic, has no fragrance, and paraben-free to ensure it’s safe for your skin.